rimas-kudelis/wp-woocommerce-feed-manager/README.txt

-=== Best WooCommerce Product Feed for Google, Facebook, Amazon, Bing, Ebay & more ===
+=== WooCommerce Product Feed Manager ===
 Contributors: rextheme, coderexco, samwikwiki
 Donate link: https://rextheme.com/best-woocommerce-product-feed/
-Tags: woocommerce product feed, woocommerce, Google shopping, Google product feed, Product feed, Amazon, Google Merchant Export, Google product feed export, Facebook product feed, WooCommerce export, woocommerce variations, e-commerce, google merchant product feed, product variations, variations export, wp-e-commerce export, rextheme, txt export, csv export, xml export,woocommerce export,product export, Bing Shopping, Bing product feed, Bing remarking, Google Merchant Feed, Facebook feed, Bing feed, Facebook Product Feed, Facebook Dynamic remarketing, Data Feed, XML product feed, CSV product feed, TSV, TXT product feed, comparison shopping engines, comparison shopping websites, pricegrabber, Kelkoo, Become, Shopzilla, Shopping, Google Adwords
+Tags: Product Feed, WooCommerce Product Feed, WooCommerce Product Feed Manager, Google Shopping, Google Shopping Feed, Amazon Product Feed, Bing Shopping, Bing Product Feed, Bing Remarking, Google Merchant Feed, Google Merchant Product Feed, Google DRM Feed, Google Dynamic Remarketing Feed, Facebook feed, Google feed, Amazon feed, Bing feed, Facebook Product Feed, Facebook Dynamic Remarketing Feed, Data Feed, WooCommerce Feed, XML product feed, TXT product feed, comparison shopping engines, comparison shopping websites, Pricegrabber, Kelkoo, Become, Shopzilla, Shopping, Google Adwords, AdRoll
 Requires at least: 3.0.1
 Tested up to: 4.9.6
-Stable tag: 1.2.4
+Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Best WooCommerce Product Feed helps you to sell more by uploading product feed to Google shopping, Amazon, Ebay, Nextag, Pricegrabber and acquiring real buyer.
+Best WooCommerce Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Amazon, Ebay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
-Best WooCommerce Product Feed generates google product feed or other kinds of merchant product feed to Sync product with your google shop or merchant centers.
-Using Best WooCommerce Product Feed plugin, you can quickly add all your product (no limitation) from your WooCommerce store to different merchant shops.
+Best WooCommerce Product Feed Manager generates google product feed or other kinds of merchant product feed to Sync product with your google shop or merchant centers.
+Using WooCommerce Product Feed Manager plugin, you can quickly add all your product (no limitation) from your WooCommerce store to different merchant shops.
 The plugin has setups that meet the requirements from various merchant stores.
-<a href="http://openvoyce.com/products/bwf" target="_blank">Have a suggestion or feature request?
+>   <a href="http://openvoyce.com/products/bwf" target="_blank">Have a suggestion or feature request?
 Let us know!</a>

 We have connected all the recommended fields of the feed with the WordPress database.
 So after installing the plugin you are ready to submit your product feed to merchant center.
 You can also tweak the content of every field in order to maximize your ROI from your products in merchant shops.

-With BWF feed solution, you will not just save your time for feed creation but also get rid of the technical hassles of products listings, and we have the most EASY user interface.
+With WooCommerce Product Feed Manager, you will not just save your time for feed creation but also get rid of the technical hassles of products listings, and we have the most EASY user interface.

->  If YOU LOVE THE PLUGIN OR HAVE MORE THAN 2000 PRODUCTS IN YOUR WooCommerce SHOP, YOU CAN TRY FULL FEATURED PREMIUM VERSION.
+>  If YOU LOVE THE PLUGIN OR HAVE MORE THAN 50 PRODUCTS IN YOUR WooCommerce SHOP, YOU CAN TRY FULL FEATURED PREMIUM VERSION.
 OUR PRO Version is HIGHLY SCALABLE FOR FEEDS & MERCHANTS.
 Please contact us if you have any pre-sale questions.
 [JUST ONE CLICK AWAY!](https://rextheme.com/all-tickets/)

-**Best WooCommerce Product Feed Means Most Features in Free** Best WooCommerce Product Feed offers you most features for free than the other product feed plugins out there.
-Create google product feed or other product feed (2000 product) for free.
+**Best WooCommerce Product Feed Manager Means Most Features in Free** WooCommerce Product Feed Manager offers you most features for free than the other product feed plugins out there.
+Create google product feed or other product feed (50 product) for free.

 **Compatible With Any WooCommerce Theme**
 Our product feed plugin is compatible with any WooCommece theme you name.
 So you don't have to worry about the look of your website if you want to use Best WooCommerce Product Feed as your product feed plugin.